alindeman/upgradingtorails4/text/70_turbolinks.markdown

 ## <a id="turbolinks"></a>Turbolinks

 <!-- TODO: Make sure this stays true -->
-New Rails 4 applications include the **turbolinks** gem, which can make your application feel faster by avoiding full page refreshes as a user navigates through an application by clicking links.
+New Rails 4 applications include the **turbolinks** gem, which can sometimes make your application faster by avoiding full page refreshes as a user navigates through an application by clicking links.

 When **turbolinks** is enabled and a user clicks on a link, the request is sent in the background using AJAX.
 The response still contains a fully rendered HTML